-Only reinforced concrete pipe is allowed under pavement for public storm drains in the Town of Copper Canyon.
-Corrugated plastic pipe (profile wall with smooth interior), including High-Density Polyethylene (HDPE) pipe and Corrugated PVC (CPVC), may be used in private property.
+Only reinforced concrete pipe is allowed under pavement for public and private storm drains in the Town of Copper Canyon.
+Corrugated plastic pipe (profile wall with smooth interior), including High-Density Polyethylene (HDPE) pipe and Corrugated PVC (CPVC), may be used in private property when not under pavement.